Big1533/sdl_android_guides/docs/Migrating to Newer SDL Android Versions/Updating to 4.7/index.md

 ## Video Streaming:

-Previously, developers had to make sure that the app in HMI_FULL before starting the video stream, In 4.7, the developer can start video streaming in `VideoStreamingManager.start()`'s `CompletionListener`.
-The `VideoStreamingManager` will take care of starting the video when the app is ready for that.
+Previously, developers had to make sure that the app was in HMI_FULL before starting the video stream, In 4.7, the developer can start video streaming in `VideoStreamingManager.start()`'s `CompletionListener`.
+The `VideoStreamingManager` will take care of starting the video when the app becomes ready.

 ### In 4.6: